-Please note that, if a bank is failing, client account deposits are subject to the same rules on the cover of deposits as personal bank account deposits.
+Please note that, if a bank is failing, client account deposits are subject to the same rules on the covering of deposits as private account deposits.
 This means that, if restructuring proceedings or bankruptcy proceedings are commenced against a bank, the depositors may lose any deposit exceeding an amount equal to EUR 100,000 per depositor.

 11 DUTY OF CONFIDENTIALITY

 Under the Code of Conduct for the Danish Bar and Law Society, we are subject to a duty of confidentiality relating to any information disclosed to us as part of our legal services.